Ladysnake/RATs-Mischief/README.md

 #### Will you be making a Forge version?
 Does a Forge version exist?

-**No:** I will not be making a Forge version of this mod.
-The code being GPL3 however, feel free to do a port if you feel like it.

 ## [**If you have questions, propositions or ideas, join us on Discord!**](https://ladysnake.glitch.me)